 Pet emergencies can happen in the blink of an eye, and dealing with them can be scary, especially when you don’t know what you should do to help your pet.
 Having some knowledge of basic first aid, including CPR, can make a difference.
 Preparedness reduces anxiety and helps you stay calm.
 Knowing how to perform CPR on a person or pet is a lifesaving procedure everyone should know how to do.
 However, until recently, there wasn’t one standard set of guidelines on how to perform CPR on pets.
 That changed in 2012 when a team of veterinary experts released new recommendations to increase survival rates for pets in cardiac arrest.
 The Reassessment Campaign on Veterinary Resuscitation (RECOVER) is a joint effort between the American College of Veterinary Emergency and Critical Care, and the Veterinary Emergency and Critical Care Society to establish evidence based guidelines to improve pet survival rates.

 CPR should only be used in an emergency situation when your pet is unresponsive and not breathing.
 Never on a healthy dog or cat breathing on their own.
 This is important because you can harm your pet if he is still breathing.
 If you find your pet unconscious and not breathing with no heartbeat, you need to start CPR.
 If there’s someone with you, have them call the vet while you attend to your pet.
 Ideally, you want to be on your way to the vet while performing CPR.
+To help support your fur babies expenses, you might want to consider playing some fun and interactive sports betting games via eljoystickสล็อต.

 Step One: Open the Airway